Is Bolivia a Poor Country? A Realistic Look at the Economy in 2025

 By the Numbers

-If we’re talking GDP per capita, then yeah – Bolivia ranks pretty low.
-According to the World Bank, as of 2022, Bolivia’s GDP per capita is approximately $3,600 USD, placing it below the regional average (World Bank data).
+According to the World Bank, as of 2023, Bolivia’s GDP per capita sits around $3,650 USD, placing it below the regional average (bear in mind that latest inflation data suggests this number will feel smaller as prices rise) (World Bank data).

 In plain English?
 Your pound or dollar stretches quite far there.